 How to Fix a Clingy Relationship

-The Girl Who Cried Relationship, Ace da Vinci & Angel Haze.
+"Sweety, you're way too needy, I need some time alone." –The Girl Who Cried Relationship, Ace da Vinci & Angel Haze.

 Are you clingy?
 Or, is your spouse or partner too demanding?

-The wierd thing is that you were fine before this relationship.
+The weird thing is that you were fine before this relationship.
 But, now you find yourself demanding his attention.
 Or you find yourself paranoid about what she's up to.
 You don't get it, but it's ruining everything.

 To understand what's happening, let's examine the power of intimacy.

-The Power of Intimacy: The world of physics teaches us a lot about relationships; it’s called The Field of Intimacy.
+The Power of Intimacy: The world of physics teaches us a lot about relationships; it’s called the field of intimacy.
 When inside the field, all the rules of behavior change.
 Imagine when a rock traveling in space enters Earth’s gravitational field.
-The rock changes course and becomes a meteor – hurtling to oblivion.
+The rock changes course and becomes a meteor—hurtling to oblivion.

-When The Field of Intimacy works in your favor, the pull of a relationship can be enchanting.
+When the field of intimacy works in your favor, the pull of a relationship can be enchanting.
 And when it triggers neurotic symptoms, it can hurt like hell.
 Once in the field’s grasp, you may ask yourself: Why is he so controlling?
 Or, why is she so angry?

-- Tammy texts him again, not so subtly: WHERE ARE YOU?
+- Tammy texts him again, not so subtly: Where are you?